 Originally Published on March 30, 2010, in The Centre Daily Times.

+The intriguing and ambitious theme for this year's Women's History Month is "Writing Women Back into History."
+Commemorating this theme could mean different things to different people.
 To some, it will mean highlighting women who have succeeded in the public arena by honoring pioneers in politics, sports, science, medicine, arts, literature, public service, government and other domains in the world outside the home.
 Most people would not contest the place of these eminent women in the recorded annals of history.

 To others, celebrating this theme will mean recording the contributions of women in both the public and private spheres.
 They will write women back into history by accepting the notion that our history is more than the history of conquests or the governing of countries and includes human experience in the public and private realms.